 5. Identify if you have enough resources to complete the project

-After estimating how many hours you’ll need for each task, consider internal resources.
-Your team probably has multiple projects on the go already, so you’ll need to ensure they have time to accommodate the potential incoming work.
+After estimating how many hours you’ll need for each task, consider internal team capacity.
+Your team probably has multiple projects on the go already, so you’ll need to ensure they have time to accommodate the incoming work.

 - How many hours each team member works per day

-- How many billable hours per day each team member is racking up (staff utilization)
+- How many billable hours per day each team member is racking up (billable utilization)